Odd zeta motive and linear forms in odd zeta values: Computation of the zeta motives

 This is simply the singular homology of the unit hypercube~$[0,1]^n$ relative to the union of its faces~$\{t_i=0\}$ and~$\{t_i=1\}$, for~$1\leq i\leq n$, and the hyperplanes~$\{t_1+\cdots+t_n=k\}$ for~$k=0,1,\ldots,n$.
 We note that these hyperplanes cut the unit hypercube into polytopes

 for~$k=0,\ldots,n-1$.
 We note that~$\Delta(n,0)$ is the usual~$n$-simplex; the polytopes~$\Delta(n,k)$ are usually called \emph{hypersimplices}.

-\begin{lem} \begin{enumerate} \item The classes~$[\Delta(n,k)]$, for~$k=0,\ldots,n-1$, form a basis of~$\T^{(n),\vee}_\B$. \item The morphism~$j^{(n),\vee}_\B:\T^{(n),\vee}_\B\rightarrow \T^{(n-1),\vee}_\B$ sends \begin{enumerate}[(a)] \item~$[\Delta(n,0)]$ to~$[\Delta(n-1,0)]$; \item~$[\Delta(n,k)]$ to~$[\Delta(n-1,k)]-[\Delta(n-1,k-1)]$ for~$k=1,\ldots,n-2$. \item~$[\Delta(n,n-1)]$ to~$-[\Delta(n-1,n-2)]$; \end{enumerate} \end{enumerate} \end{lem}
+\begin{lem} \begin{enumerate} \item The classes~$[\Delta(n,k)]$, for~$k=0,\ldots,n-1$, form a basis of~$\T^{(n),\vee}_\B$. \item The morphism~$j^{(n),\vee}_\B:\T^{(n),\vee}_\B\rightarrow \T^{(n-1),\vee}_\B$ sends \begin{enumerate}[(a)] \item $[\Delta(n,0)]$ to~$[\Delta(n-1,0)]$; \item $[\Delta(n,k)]$ to~$[\Delta(n-1,k)]-[\Delta(n-1,k-1)]$ for~$k=1,\ldots,n-2$. \item $[\Delta(n,n-1)]$ to~$-[\Delta(n-1,n-2)]$. \end{enumerate} \end{enumerate} \end{lem}

-\begin{proof} \begin{enumerate} \item This is clear by excision, since collapsing the boundary of~$[0,1]^n$ and the hyperplanes~$\{t_1+\cdots+t_n=k\}$ onto a point creates a wedge sum of~$n$ spheres of dimension~$n$, one for each hypersimplex. \item Recall (see Remark~\ref{rem: inductive T} and \S\ref{par: inductive}) that~$j^{(n),\vee}_\B$ computes \enquote{the component of the boundary that lives on~$x_n=1$}.
+\begin{proof} \begin{enumerate} \item This is clear by excision, since collapsing the boundary of~$[0,1]^n$ and the hyperplanes~$\{t_1+\cdots+t_n=k\}$ onto a point creates a wedge sum of~$n$ spheres of dimension~$n$, one for each hypersimplex. \item Recall (see Remark~\ref{rem: inductive T} and \S\ref{par: inductive}) that~$j^{(n),\vee}_\B$ computes \enquote{the component of the boundary that lives on~$\{x_n=1\}$}.
 In the~$t$-coordinates,~$\{x_n=1\}$ corresponds to~$\{t_n=0\}$ (counted positively) and~$\{t_n=1\}$ (counted negatively).
-The claim then follows from computing the intersection of the hypersimplices with these two hyperplanes. \end{enumerate} \end{proof}
+In case (b), the intersection of~$\Delta(n,k)$ with~$\{t_n=0\}$ is~$\Delta(n-1,k)$ and its intersection with~$\{t_n=1\}$ is~$\Delta(n-1,k-1)$, which proves the claim.
+Cases (a) and (c) are similar. \end{enumerate} \end{proof}

 \begin{rem} One may check that the sum of the classes~$[\Delta(n,k)]$, for~$k=0,\ldots,n-1$, is sent to~$0$ by the morphism~$j^{(n),\vee}_\B$.
 This is because this sum is represented by the unit square~$[0,1]^n$ in the~$t$-coordinates, or by the compact~$n$-torus~$(S^1)^n\subset (\C^*)^n$ in the~$x$-coordinates, which has empty boundary. \end{rem}